 Anila Ladak, RN, MSN, GNP-BC is a Geriatric Clinical Nurse Specialist in the Geriatric Unit at UCLA Medical Center, Santa Monica.
 She graduated from UCLA with a Master’s degree in Gerontology Nurse Practitioner and Clinical Nurse Specialist.
 Anila is responsible for training and supervising nursing staff so they can provide comprehensive and specialized care to the hospitalized geriatric patients.
 UCLA’s geriatric unit embraces a culture of sensitivity to the unique needs of older adults, and uses a multidisciplinary team approach to meet the complex needs of the patients.
 The Geriatric team partners with the patients and families to provide the best possible patient experience.
 Anila assists with the Companion Care program development with a goal of preparing volunteers to be a part of the geriatric team.
 Volunteers can help provide companionship to patients through social interaction/attention and sensory stimulation activities.
 Anila supports volunteer training and provides supervision to ensure that the patients receive exceptional care and volunteers have a satisfying experience.

-Pedro Jimenez is a Program Representative at the UCLA Division of Geriatrics.
-He currently assists in managing the Companion Care Program at the Santa Monica Hospital, and the TimeOut program held at the Culver City Senior Center.
+Kevin Kates is a Program Manager at the UCLA Division of Geriatrics.
+He currently assists in managing the Companion Care Program at the Santa Monica Hospital, and numerous other programs.
 He is working towards achieving the goal of expanding the Companion Care Program to 200 volunteers in order to assist the patients and staff of the Santa Monica Hospital Geriatric Unit.
-Pedro was born and raised in Inglewood, California, and received his Bachelor’s Degree from UCLA in Psychology and Chicana/o Studies with an emphasis in labor, law, and policy studies.

 Rose Sharpley, RN-BC, BSN is the Assistant Unit Director on the acute inpatient Geriatric Unit in Santa Monica UCLA Medical Center.
 Rose has worked in the geriatric specialty for 5 years, and attained Board Certification in Gerontology in 2013.
 She is a graduate of University of Minnesota and started her career as a Registered Nurse in 2006 at the UCLA Medical Center in Westwood.